tormol/tailmerge/README.md

 * Because it doesn't need to sort the entire file, memory usage is reduced.
 * Uses vectored I/O to avoid copying lines while reducing the number of syscall.
+* TODO skip finding newlines when there is only a single file left.

 ## Limitations

 * Haven't been tested with files that aren't read in one go.
 * Haven't been tested with lines long enough to require growing the buffer.
 * Doesn't do locale-aware sorting.
+* Compares the entire line, which might be suboptimal if one only wants to sort by a timestamp.
+* Doesn't support numerical sort.

+## Variants

+This repository contains both a C version and a Rust version (called logmerge):

+The Rust version is completely safe, but this requires some redundant copying.
+The C version avoids this, and most development will happen here.
+Where the Rust version will grow buffers to fit extremely long lines, the C version will instead only compare the first couple kilobytes of a line, which ensures predictable, bounded memory usage.

+Neither version have been tested outside of trivial cases.

 ## License